 As Paris attracts millions of visitors a year it’s recommendable to buy tickets in advance.
 In the first place, tickets for the most popular attractions like the Eiffel Tower, the Louvre, a boat tour on the river Seine or Versailles (Day-trip).
 But also for many other attractions that receive less visitors, but still – and mostly during high season – get long lines of people wanting to get in.

 That said, having bought a ticket beforehand doesn’t always mean you can skip the lines.
 At many attractions there are actually two long lines.
 One to buy a ticket & the other to get in.
-So you only skip one long line, when you buy your tickets in advance.
+So you only skip one line, when you manage to buy your tickets in advance.

 City Passes